rust-cuda/wg/documents/wg-application.md

 [Roadmap]: https://github.com/rust-cuda/wg/blob/master/documents/roadmap.md

-The work that will be done is supposed to clear the path for other GPGPU platforms in future.

 ## Why should it be put into place?

 The WG is already in place as an unofficial WG, see our [Github], [Roadmap], [Zulip], and some PRs by WG members: [rust@denzp], [rust@peterhj], [stdsimd], [libc], etc.